tosinibrahim96/apparent_dev/content/posts/2020-04-20-js-samurai-s1e2.md

 -   Javascript is backwards compatible, not forward i.e old syntax will always work in new browsers.
 -   We can create the illusion of forward compatibility in Javascript (new syntax working in old browsers) by using a transpiler like Babel.
 -   When the issue is with the Javascript environment API and not the language, we make use of a polyfill instead of transpiler.
--   Having a good understanding of the difference between core Javascript syntax and Javascript environment API will help you understand if what you need is a polyfill or a transpiler.
+-   Having a good understanding of the difference between core Javascript syntax and Javascript environment API as decribed [here](https://www.apparentdev.com/journey-of-a-javascript-samurai-s01-e01/) will help you understand if what you need is a polyfill or a transpiler.

 Please reach out to me on [LinkedIn](https://www.linkedin.com/in/ibrahim-alausa-624a47140/) or [Twitter](https://twitter.com/apparent_dev) for questions, comments, and feedback.
 I would love to hear and learn from you too.